ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 12.2.3.
 IP Indemnification

 We will defend you against any claim brought against you by a third party alleging that the Cloud Services, when used as authorized under these Agreement, infringe any third-party patent, copyright or trademark, or misappropriates any third-party trade secret enforceable in any jurisdiction that is a signatory to the Berne Convention (a “Claim”), and we will indemnify you and hold you harmless against any damages and costs finally awarded on the Claim by a court of competent jurisdiction or agreed to via settlement executed by us (including reasonable attorneys’ fees), provided that we have received from you: (a) prompt written notice of the Claim (but in any event notice in sufficient time for us to respond without prejudice); (b) reasonable assistance in the defence and investigation of the Claim, including providing us a copy of the Claim, all relevant evidence in your possession, custody, or control, and cooperation with evidentiary discovery, litigation, and trial, including making witnesses within your employ or control available for testimony; and (c) the exclusive right to control and direct the investigation, defence, and settlement (if applicable) of the Claim.
-If your use of the Cloud Services is (or in your opinion is likely to be) enjoined, whether by court order or by settlement, or if we determine such actions are reasonably necessary to avoid material liability, we may, at our option and in our discretion: (i) procure the right for your continued use of the Cloud Services in accordance with this Agreement; (ii) substitute a substantially functionally similar Cloud Services; or (iii) terminate your right to continue using the Cloud Services and refund any prepaid amounts for the terminated portion of the Agreement Term.
+If your use of the Cloud Services is (or in your opinion is likely to be) enjoined, whether by court order or by settlement, or if we determine such actions are reasonably necessary to avoid material liability, we may, at our option and in our discretion: (i) procure the right for your continued use of the Cloud Services in accordance with this Agreement; (ii) substitute a substantially functionally similar Cloud Services; or (iii) terminate your right to continue using the Cloud Services and refund any prepaid amounts for the remainder of the Billing Period.

 Our indemnification obligations above do not apply: (1) if the total aggregate fees we receive with respect to your Purchased Services in the twelve (12) month period immediately preceding the Claim is less than US$ 50,000; (2) if the Cloud Service is modified by any party other than us, but solely to the extent the alleged infringement is caused by such modification; (3) if the Cloud Service is used in combination with any product, software, service or equipment not made by ERP.net, but solely to the extent the alleged infringement is caused by such combination; (4) to unauthorized use of Cloud Services; (5) to any Claim arising as a result of Your Data or any third-party deliverables or components contained with the Cloud Services or (6) if you settle or make any admissions with respect to a Claim without our prior written consent.